 The fund currently sits on the crowfunding platform of GoFundMe .JCWI is looking after the funding raised in its bank account. the focus of the fund is to raise money and provides a small grant scheme to cover the following key aims:

 • Focus and target to organisations/networks around the country that are currently or established doing additional free legal advice sessions for Windrush Generation and other Commonwealth citizens.

 • Encourage and support migrant and third sector to engage with those affected by the Windrush Scandal to extend their offer and services to meet the increase in case work and

-Over £11K has been raised on the platform plus 5K separate donations.
-The target is to raise 20k by the end of September.
-We have been approached by several organisations that are doing additional fundraising on our behalf of the fund and thus we now decided to extend the end of fundraising to the end of November 2018.
+Over £43K has been raised on the platform plus 5K separate donations.
+We have been approached by several organisations that are doing additional fundraising on our behalf of the fund and thus we decided to extend the fundraising support The Windrush Justice Fund.